SkyGuard Cutdown

 Operation

-- Remove the elastic bands and front/back panels from the housing.
+- Remove the thumb screws and front/back panels from the housing.

-- Using a small pointed object like a toothpick or pen, set the desired time and/or pressure on the DIP switches following the tables in the configuration section.
+- Using a small pointed object like a toothpick or pen, set the desired time and/or pressure on the DIP switches following the tables in the configuration section and engraved on the panels.
 Note that both time and pressure conditions may be set, and whichever is reached first will trigger a release.

 Rigging